Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 ConnectToPlay.getInstance().whatIsProductStatus(sku);
   ```

-sku parameter is your product name which added in application.
+sku is your product name which is added in application.

 You can check every product with